-2. Pay a cents-per-mile reimbursement for actual business miles driven at the current IRS rate when the Rostered Minister uses his or her automobile (Check the IRS website at www.irs.gov for the latest mileage reimbursement rate.); or
+2. Pay a cents-per-mile reimbursement for actual business miles driven at the current IRS rate when the Rostered Minister uses their automobile (Check the IRS website at www.irs.gov for the latest mileage reimbursement rate.); or

-3. Pay the Rostered Minister an equal monthly allowance sufficient which is reported to the IRS as taxable income
+3. Pay the Rostered Minister an equal monthly allowance sufficient which is reported to the IRS as taxable income.